chef/chef-oss-practices/contributors/guide/help-wanted.md

 # Overview

-We use two labels [Help Wanted](#help-wanted) and [Good First Issue](#good-first-issue) to identify issues that have been specially groomed for community contributors.
+We use two labels [Help Wanted](#help-wanted) and [Good First Issue](#good-first-issue) to flag issues that have been identified as well-suited for community contributors.
 The `Good First Issue` label is a subset of `Help Wanted` label, indicating that project members have committed to providing extra assistance for new contributors.
 All `Good First Issue` items also have the `Help Wanted` label.

 We also have some [suggestions](#suggestions) for using these labels to help grow and improve our community.